You have a body. What do you think of it? The exhibition Balance and metabolism delves into different understandings of the body.

 Using objects and images from the unique collections at the Medical Museion, the new Balance and Metabolism gallery showcases two different understandings of the body in the history of medicine.
-From Greek antiquity the healthy body was a body in balance; from the 19th century the body was increasingly understood as a set of chemical reactions.
-The exhibition focuses on the therapies that arise from these different theories of the body – from emetics and bloodletting bowls to insulin injectors and hormone treatments.
+The exhibition focuses on the therapies that arise from these different theories of the body – from emetics and bloodletting bowls to insulin injectors and hormone treatments – as well the theories themselves.